wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ```js
 'awesome'.includes('scott')`
 ```
-You could also run the code above 👆which would return false.
+You could also run the code above 👆 which would return false.

 You can use that directly in an if statement like so 👇